anweald/anweald/README.md

 4 none I'm afraid
 5 ph@anweald.co.uk
 4.1 in the last few years my eyesight has gone not good.
 So reading this is not obviously easy.
-4.2 I was using jquery-.7.1 and jquery-I (both min.js versions) but now I'metting weird errors like odd Math bugs and code that just doesn't work anymore e.g. loop code that doesn't stop so I hope some kind person can tell me the jquery changes for the last 10 years so I can catch up.
+4.2 I was using jquery-.7.1 and jquery-UI (both min.js versions) but now I'metting weird errors like odd Math bugs and code that just doesn't work anymore e.g. loop code that doesn't stop so I hope some kind person can tell me the jquery changes for the last 10 years so I can catch up.
 The last screen I saw said something like sri integrity hashes, which I don't understand at all.
 I think I've put all this in a README, which is not much diff from shouting, sorry...